 Sometimes, I flail in a whirlwind of obligations.
 I prune my priorities and take breaks.
 Yet the familiar feeling of urgency creeps up.

 This invisible force shoos me out of bed before I’ve yawned 2 times.
 It bosses me around to get things done.
 My nerves barely have time to relax during breaks.

 Before I know it, the day comes to a close.
 Sigh…

-Recently, I had a cold that stopped me in my tracks.
-I hadn’t been sick for a year or two and resembled a sloth.
+Recently, I had Covid and strep throat that stopped me in my tracks.
+I hadn’t been sick for years and resembled a sloth.

 It made me ponder the need to rush that’s so inherent to our society.
 Why do we keep hustling when our bodies beg for rest?

 Why do we feel worthless if we’re unproductive?